hww/varp_text_display/README.md

     var textDisplay = new TextDisplay ( 64, 24 );
 ```

-Mehtod above will create display with default _Tango_ color theme.
+The above method will create a VARP display with default _Tango_ color theme.
 To alternate colors use your colorTheme as third argument.

 ```C#
     var targetResolution = new TargetResolution(1920, 1080);
     var textDisplay = new TextDisplay ( 64, 24, customColorTheme );
 ```

 To print text use `Write`, `WriteLine`, `WriteFormat` method.
-Keep in mind that `WriteFormat` will produce garbage anyway.
+Keep in mind that `WriteFormat`'s string formatting will produce some memory garbage.

 ```C#
     textDisplay.Write('C');